Getting Started

 Notice how we:

-- Find rows by content (
+- Get rows by content (

 Name: 'Airi Satou') instead of fragile XPath - Access cells by column name (